Welcome to the support page for

 If a Meridian product is feeding the loudspeakers from a single Speakerlink output then the loudspeaker directly connected to the source product must be set as Master.
 For convenience of wiring, this usually leads to the loudspeaker which is nearest to the source product being set to Master.
 However, it is perfectly okay to set the more-distant loudspeaker as Master as long as the cabling is arranged accordingly.
 IR control is possible only on the Master loudspeaker, not the Slave.
 So, if IR control is a requirement and one of the loudspeakers is better positioned than the other in regard to “line-of-sight” for reception of IR from the user’s remote control, then this loudspeaker may need to be made Master regardless of which is nearest to the source product.

 No. Meridian DSP loudspeakers feature internal protection which, when activated, can demand high current from the mains supply in order to blow the fuse within the product.
 This is a deliberate aspect of their design and is a key safety feature.
 If, under these conditions, anything inhibits the current required to blow the fuse, the loudspeaker will be exposed to circumstances for which it was not designed.
-Such circumstances could result in catastrophic damage and become a fire-risk.
+Such circumstances could result in catastrophic damage.
 It may be thought that this can be avoided by using a mains conditioner which boasts a current rating which is higher than that required to blow the loudspeaker’s fuse.
 However, the possibility of the mains conditioner itself developing a problem needs to be considered.
-If a problem in the conditioner restricts its current delivery capabilities, and then the loudspeaker suffers a failure as described above, the fuse may not blow and a serious risk of fire will result.
+If a problem in the conditioner restricts its current delivery capabilities, and then the loudspeaker suffers a failure as described above the fuse may not blow resulting in catastrophic damage.

 This is the “High Speed” indicator.
 It shows that the digital signal received by the loudspeaker has a sampling rate of 88.2 kHz or higher.